 As a pioneer preclinical CRO in the NASH and liver fibrosis field, we help our clients to move forward quickly with their drug candidates.
 We deliver original, diet-induced and benchmarked animal models of human NAFLD/NASH to evaluate novel drugs efficacy.
 Our very fast (1 to 8 weeks) NASH models allow to rapidly demonstrate the potency of our clients’ compounds.
 To further confirm the drug efficacy, our diet-induced NASH models with concomitant obesity, insulin resistance, dyslipidaemia or even heart failure with preserved ejection fraction can be used (animals already on diet are available).

-In each NASH model, client drugs can be compared with clinical benchmarks: elafibranor, obeticholic acid and liraglutide.
+In each NASH model, client drugs can be compared with clinical benchmarks: elafibranor, obeticholic acid, semaglutide, firsocostat, resmetirom, etc..